 - Other Coffee Gear (Scales, Filters)

-For most of the gear listed on this page we have tutorials, which can be found on our Coffee Brewing Guide.
+For most of the gear listed on this page, we have tutorials, which can be found in our Coffee Brewing Guide.

 #1 AeroPress Coffee and Espresso Maker

-Penny for penny we believe the AeroPress is absolute best coffee brewer to own.
+Penny for penny, we believe the AeroPress is the absolute best coffee brewer to own.
 There are countless ways to make coffee with this simple brewer and we have two tutorials to help guide you.